 Xóc Đĩa (shaking the plate) is an Asian gambling game that originated in Vietnam over 100 years ago.
 It has been a favorite game in Northern Vietnam for many years and is played in several styles that require very little equipment.
-On occasion the game is played simply as an even-odd game, often with dice.
+On occasion, the game is played simply as an even-odd game, often with dice.
 However, the traditional and favored game is played with four coins, a plate, and a cup.

 Gambling has been against the Vietnamese Criminal Code for a long time, but new casinos are now being built to provide jobs and a new tax base.
 However, raids by police and the social crime investigation department in many provinces continue to find illegal casinos that offer Xoc Dia exclusively.

 Once the players are ready, the dealer will cover the four tokens that sit on the plate with a bowl.
 The bowl and plate are turned upside down repeatedly to shake tokens, and players are prompted to make their wagers.
-After all bets are made, the dealer will shake the bowl and plate again before setting it down and removing the bowl so the players can see which colors came up on the tokens.
+After all bets are made, the dealer will shake the bowl and plate again before setting it down and removing the bowl so the players can see which colours came up on the tokens.
 Losing wagers are collected and winning wagers are paid.

 The video below shows how a typical game of Xoc Dia works online.